Phineas and Ferb: Music

-The series is known for its original songs that appear in almost every episode since the first-season "Flop Starz".
+The series is known for its original songs that appear in almost every episode since the first season episode "Flop Starz".
 Disney's executives particularly enjoyed the episode's song "Gitchee, Gitchee Goo" and requested that a song appear in each subsequent episode.
-The music earned the series a total of four Emmy nominations: in 2008 for the main title theme and for the song "I Ain't Got Rhythm" from the episode "Dude, We're Getting the Band Back Together", and in 2010 for the song "Come Home Perry" from the episode "Oh, There You Are, Perry" as well as one for its score.
+The music earned the series a total of four Emmy nominations: two Primetime Creative Arts nominations in 2008 (for the main title theme and for the song "I Ain't Got Rhythm" from the episode "Dude, We're Getting the Band Back Together") and two Daytime Creative Arts nominations in 2010 (for the song "Come Home Perry" from the episode "Oh, There You Are, Perry" and the original score by Danny Jacob).

-Phineas and Ferb follows structural conventions that Povenmire and Marsh developed while writing Rocko's Modern Life, whereby each episode features "a song or a musical number, plus a big action/chase scene."
+Phineas and Ferb follows structural conventions that Povenmire and Marsh developed while writing Rocko's Modern Life, whereby each episode features "a song or a musical number, plus a big action/chase scene".
 Both creators had musical backgrounds, as Povenmire performed rock and roll in his college years and Marsh's grandfather was the bandleader Les Brown.

 The series' songs span many genres, from 16th-century madrigals to Broadway show tunes.
 Each is written in an intensive session during episode production; a concept, score and lyrics are developed quickly.
-Together, Marsh and Povenmire can "write a song about almost anything" within one hour.
-After they finish writing their songs, Povenmire and Marsh sing them over the answering machine of series composer Danny Jacob on Friday nights.
-By the following Monday, the song is fully produced.
+Together, Marsh and Povenmire could "write a song about almost anything" in an hour.
+After they finished their songs, Povenmire and Marsh sang them over the answering machine of series composer Danny Jacob on Friday nights.
+By the following Monday, the song would be fully produced.

-The title sequence song "Today Is Gonna Be a Great Day", performed by the American group Bowling for Soup, was nominated for an Emmy award in 2008.
+The title sequence song "Today is Gonna Be a Great Day", performed by the American group Bowling for Soup, was nominated for an Emmy award in 2008.
 The creators originally wrote a slower number more in keeping with a "classic Disney song", but the network felt that changes were needed to especially appeal to children and commissioned the rock version that made the final cut.

-A season two clip show, entitled "Phineas and Ferb's Musical Cliptastic Countdown", was broadcast in October 2009.
-The show focuses on the series' music, featuring a viewer-voted list of the top ten songs from the series.
+A clip show titled "Phineas and Ferb's Musical Cliptastic Countdown" was broadcast as part of season two in October 2009.
+The show focuses on the series' music, featuring a viewer-voted list of its top ten songs.
 This clip show spawned a sequel, "Phineas and Ferb Musical Cliptastic Countdown Hosted by Kelly Osbourne", which aired on June 28, 2013.
 Osbourne hosted the special in live form, while Dr. Doofenshmirtz and Major Monogram appeared as animated.